SkjalgN/Web-Development/README.md

   <h3 align="center"> Web Development Excercises</h3>

   <p align="center">
-    Thought about taking this course remote in Australia but found cloud computing which was basically the same but with cloud components
+    Thought about taking this course remote in Australia, but found **cloud computing** which was basically the same but with cloud components.
   </p>
 </div>